fanhongtao/JDK/demo/jfc/Java2D/README.txt

 To run the demo continuously without user interaction, select the Run Window item in the Options menu and press the run button in the new window that's displayed.
-To do this from the command line :
+To do this from the command line:

     java -jar Java2Demo.jar -runs=10

-To view all the command line options for customizing demo runs :
+To view all the command line options for customizing demo runs:

     java -jar Java2Demo.jar -help

-Parameters that can be used in the Java2Demo.html file inside the applet tag to customize demo runs :
+Parameters that can be used in the Java2Demo.html file inside the applet tag to customize demo runs:
               <param name="runs" value="10">
               <param name="delay" value="10">
               <param name="ccthread" value=" ">